32 Aerodynamics of Finite Wings

 Natural flow visualization of the wake behind a landing airplane, showing the signature of the wing tip vortices left in the cloud patterns.

-While the wing tip vortices affect the aircraft that generates them, a concern over the persistence of these vortices is their possible effects on a following aircraft.
-The generic name used for the effects of the vortex wake, especially by pilots and the FAA, is called wake turbulence.
-Wing tip vortices tend to be relatively strong and persistent and can remain for up to several minutes and many miles after the passage of an aircraft through a given part of the sky.
-How persistent the vortices are also depends on the winds and other environmental factors, such as atmospheric turbulence.
+While the wing tip vortices affect the airplane that generates them, a concern over the persistence of these vortices is their possible effects on the following airplane.
+The generic name used for the impact of the vortex wake, especially by pilots and the FAA, is called wake turbulence.
+Wing tip vortices tend to be relatively strong and persistent and can remain for up to several minutes and many miles after the passage of an airplane through a given part of the sky.
+The persistence of the vortices also depends on the winds and other environmental factors, such as atmospheric turbulence.

-Because of the persistence of the wing tip vortices they can pose a concern for the following aircraft, particularly in the terminal area.
+Because of the persistence of the wing tip vortices they can pose a concern for the following airplane, particularly in the terminal area.

 Summary & Closure